Alborada (film)

 Alborada (ඇල්බොරාදා) is a 2021 Sri Lankan multilingual biographical romantic film directed by Asoka Handagama and produced by H.D.
 Premasiri for Sarasavi Cineroo.
 The film is based on the fictionalized sex life of Chile's Nobel Laureate Pablo Neruda from 1929 to 1931 in Sri Lanka.
 It stars Luis J. Romero and Anne Solen Hatte in lead role whereas Dominic Keller, Malcolm Machado and Rithika Kodithuwakku made supportive roles.
-The Sinhala meaning of 'Alborada' is "the dawning of the day".
+The Spanish meaning of 'Alborada' is "the dawning of the day".